radiodee1/url-exchange/README.md

 Originally I thought that the models, especially GPTJ, were trained on material taken from the web.
 One of the things common in the corpus is complete urls.
 I thought the model was trained on complete urls and so it knows that they need to be reproduced letter for letter.
 This may not be true.

+## URL Exchange - Overview
+Using the URL Exchange would require the following steps.
+Essentially the Exchange trades URLs or Keywords with the execution of some specific piece of code.

+* Start the GPT language model.
+* Answer the model's initial question and request that it perform some action.
+* The model recognizes the Keyword in the request and starts the URL Exchange.
+* The URL Exchange starts a Wizard which, unseen to the user, collects all the info necessary to launch some code.
+* The code is launched.

 ## URL Exchange - Prompt
 We add these specific urls to our prompt.
 We put them at the beginning.
 There is one of these urls for every task we want the model to perform.